kealanheena/glucometer/README.md

 So I give myself enough insulin,
 I would like to have a maximun ratio I'm allowed to input.
 ```

+## Tech Used

+- JavaScript
+- React
+- Jest
+- Enzyme

+## Features

+You can:
+  - Input your carbs
+  - Input your ratio
+  - calculate your bolus

+# Getting Started

 ## Local Setup